 This course emphasizes the development of research for students admitted to the computer information systems honors program.
 The research topic is selected and conducted under the mentorship of a faculty advisor.

-Prerequisite: Admission to the accounting honors program and consent of instructor, department chair and dean.
+Prerequisite: Admission to the CIS honors program and consent of instructor, department chair and dean.

 Offered: As needed.